Your bones are living tissue that require movement and exercise to remain healthy.

 WBV therapy may be beneficial as part of a falls prevention program, and studies we discussed above did find that WBV provided some benefit for bone density.

 However, vibrations may be detrimental to the spinal bones if they are very fragile.
-If you have very severe osteoporosis, you’d need to be careful when using the machine, and also when getting on and off.
+If you have very severe bone loss, you’d need to be careful when using the machine, and also when getting on and off.
 And based on the varied results reported in the literature, we’re reluctant to conclude that WBV would be beneficial for everyone.

 That’s why it’s really important to discuss consult your doctor or physiotherapist prior to using a vibration machine.

+That includes incorporating weight-bearing exercise suitable for your fitness level.
+It can be as simple as a nice walk, yoga or tennis.
 It also means eating a diet that is highly nutritious, taking care of your gut health to aid proper absorption, and continuing with your AlgaeCal Plus and Strontium Boost to ensure your bones get the essential minerals they need.

-Let us know if you’ve vibration machines before in the comments below.
+Let us know if you’ve used vibration machines before in the comments below.
 It’s a polarizing topic, but we’d love to hear your thoughts.